OGeorgeDan/Manual_Testing_Jira/Emag.ro_V1.0.md

 + login and create a new account functionality and wil also cover reseting the password.
 + the functionality of adding a new card to the account.
 + the functionality of filling a repairing form.
 > These tests will be made only on browser.
+Currently ran and tested on Version 125.0.6422.77 (Official Build) (64-bit)

 The types and techniques that will be used are:
 + Functional Testing